Drake (musician): 2015–2017: What a Time to Be Alive, Views, and More Life

 Drake returned to host Saturday Night Live on May 14, serving as the show's musical guest.
-Later, Drake was named as a member of the Forbes Five, which ranks the wealthiest artists in hip-hop, placing fifth after Birdman, Jay Z, Dr. Dre, and Diddy respectively.
 Drake and Future then announced the Summer Sixteen Tour to showcase their collective mixtape, as well as their respective studio albums.
-This marked Drake's third co-headlining tour, which began in Austin, Texas on July 20.
-On July 23, Drake announced that he was working on a new project, scheduled to be released in early 2017, and was later named as the headline act for the 2016 iHeartRadio Music Festival.
-The latter dates of the Summer Sixteen Tour were postponed, however, due to Drake suffering an ankle injury.
-According to Pollstar, the Summer Sixteen Tour was revealed to be the highest grossing hip-hop tour of all time, with gross of $84.3 million across 56 dates between July and October 2016.
-This dethroned the previous record of $75.6 million through 63 dates for the Watch the Throne Tour.
+The latter dates of the tour were postponed due to Drake suffering an ankle injury.
+According to Pollstar, the Summer Sixteen Tour was the highest grossing hip-hop tour of all time, having earnt $84.3 million across 56 dates.
+On July 23, Drake announced that he was working on a new project, scheduled to be released in early 2017.

 During the 2016 OVO Festival, Kanye West confirmed that he and Drake had begun working on a collaborative album.
-Soon after, the music video for "Child's Play" was released, depicting Drake and Tyra Banks playing a couple encountering relationship issues at the Cheesecake Factory in a reference to one of the song's lyrics.
+Soon after, the music video for "Child's Play" was released.
 On September 26, Please Forgive Me was released as an Apple Music exclusive.
 It ran a total of 25 minutes, and featured music from Views.
 At the 2016 BET Hip-Hop Awards, Drake received the most nominations, with 10, winning the awards for Album of the Year and Best Hip-Hop Video.
-Drake later announced the Boy Meets World Tour on October 10, with twenty-six dates announced for the course of the tour in Europe.
-Seven additional dates were added a day later due to overwhelming demand.
+Drake later announced the Boy Meets World Tour on October 10.